 The stars were starting to align for this hotel and flight to Cabo.

 The reviews and pictures were all amazing and every room has its own plunge pool.
 Check out the 3D tour:

 First, I booked the business class flight and paid with the United credit.
 I called Hilton and they had rooms available on my dates, so I booked it as well.
 My flight was a one-way, as I didn't know where I would go after my three free nights.

-The Cabo area is a bit confusing as it is broken into three parts, San Jose Del Cabo has the airport and then a beach town, Cabo San Lucas is 30 miles away and is also a beach town, and lastly is the tourist corridor which runs between the two and has scattered condos and beach resorts without much else.
+The Cabo area is a bit confusing as it is broken into three parts, San Jose Del Cabo has the airport and then a beach town, Cabo San Lucas is 30 miles away and is also a beach town, and lastly is the tourist corridor which runs between the two and has scattered condos time shares, and beach resorts without much else.

 To get from the airport to the Waldorf costs anywhere from $25 for a shared shuttle to $160 for a VIP private ride.
 Many options in between those included taxis and Uber.
 I didn't want to spend a lot of money on the transit, but I also wanted to get to the resort quickly to enjoy it as much as possible.
 My flight was landing around 1pm.
 Google maps showed no public transportation, but I didn't believe it and further research showed a bus route called Ruta Del Desierte that would cost about $4 and drop me fairly close to my hotel, although I would have to walk in the heat for at least 20 minutes (I do stuff like this all the time to save money).